Amazon’s terrific fantasy Carnival Row works best when it isn’t copying Game of Thrones

 Photo by Jan Thijs / Amazon Prime Studios

-That's a particularly difficult task since Agreus is equally blunt with bigots who view his arrival with disgust and with condescending liberals who want to hear about the homeland he was to leave behind.
+That's a particularly difficult task since Agreus is equally blunt with bigots who view his arrival with disgust and with condescending liberals who want to hear about the homeland he was happy to leave behind.
 He's a toughened pragmatist who's made his fortune in part by helping humans oppress his own people, and he has little patience or sympathy for fae who are trapped in worse circumstances.
-His plot has almost nothing to do with the main storyline, but the dynamic between him and Imogen, who grows from one of the show's most hateful to one of its strongest, is so compelling that their scenes stand out even as the rest of the show descends into murder, magic, and mayhem.
+His plot has almost nothing to do with the main storyline, but the dynamic between him and Imogen, who grows from one of the show's most hateful characters to one of its strongest, is so compelling that their scenes stand out even as the rest of the show descends into murder, magic, and mayhem.

 It's also one of the few plots that comes to a satisfying conclusion by the end of season 1.
 While Philo's intrigue-heavy investigation starts strong and involves some genuinely surprising twists, it fails to stick the landing as it ends up tangled in the show's mediocre political drama.
 Both Sophie and Absalom's wife, Piety (Indira Varma of Game of Thrones and Rome), are meant to be masters of manipulation, but they just come across as pale imitations of Littlefinger and Cersei Lannister, respectively.
 Their schemes involve a battle for control over Piety and Absalom's slacker son Jonah (Arty Froushan) who is easily the show's blandest character.
 Both he and Sophie are thrust into increased prominence in the season finale, which could make them an even bigger drag on the show's already-announced second season.